Shall We Gather at the River?: In other films

 It features prominently in David Lean's romantic comedy Hobson's Choice (1954) and in Richard Brooks's drama Elmer Gantry (1960).
 A caricatural vocal rendition of the song (with new revival-style lyrics) is used for both a car chase and the end credits of Howard Morris' caper comedy, Who's Minding the Mint?
 (1967).
 It is also included in the film adaptation of The Handmaid's Tale (film).

 Part of the hymn was sung in the Academy Award-winning period film, Trip to Bountiful (1985).
 The hymn is a primary musical theme for schlock film Tromeo and Juliet (1996), credited on the soundtrack as Yes, We'll Gather at the River.
 The title "Shall We Gather at the River" is used as the name of a second season episode of Falling Skies.
 The hymn opens Richard Rossi's 1920s period piece drama Aimee Semple McPherson.

 International use

 In Sweden, the 1876 hymn to the same melody O, hur saligt att få vandra ("O, how blessed it is to walk") became one of the most popular songs of the widespread Swedish revivalist movement.
-A drinking song to the same melody, Jag har aldrig vart på snusen, partly mocking the religious message of the Swedish original, is one of the most popular drinking songs at Swedish universities.
+A drinking song to the same melody, Jag har aldrig vart på snusen ("I've never been on snus"), partly mocking the religious message of the Swedish original, is one of the most popular drinking songs at Swedish universities.